By using this site, you agree to the Privacy Policy and Terms of Use.

 Additionally, visitors can view the original Heritage Tram every weekend, which debuted in 1885.

-The iconic English Electric Balloon tram, a symbol of the Blackpool Tramway, has predominantly given way to the sleek and contemporary Flexity 2 trams that were introduced in 2012.
+The iconic English Electric Balloon tram, a symbol of the Blackpool Tramway, has predominantly given way to the sleek and contemporary Flexity 2 trams introduced in 2012.

-Vintage tram services are accessible on weekends, bank holidays, select weekdays, and during the Illuminations in autumn, providing an opportunity for enthusiasts to experience a ride on these charming historic vehicles.
+Vintage tram services are accessible on weekends, bank holidays, select weekdays, and during the autumn illuminations, allowing enthusiasts to experience a ride in these charming historic vehicles.

-Due to the amusement park, Blackpool’s Central Pier is frequently the busiest; but, for a different experience and peace, why not stroll along the north and south piers?
+Due to the amusement park, Blackpool’s Central Pier is frequently the busiest, but for a different experience and peace, you can stroll along the north and south piers.

 Despite having fewer rides than Central Pier, South Pier offers a variety of attractions.